 Jetpack is perhaps the best-known WordPress plugin that is considered a “meta-plugin”.
-Instead of providing just one or two functionalities, Jetpack is renowned for its multi-faceted capabilities.
+Instead of providing just one or two functionalities, WordPress Jetpack is renowned for its multi-faceted capabilities.
 Given the fact that it is developed and maintained by Automattic — the brain trust behind the WordPress platform — it is easy to see why the plugin has attained such popularity and widespread use.
-It now powers more than a million websites and offers extensive features such as user tracking, CDN support and a very efficient and appealing dashboard.
+It now powers more than a million websites and offers extensive features such as user tracking, CDN support, and a very efficient and appealing dashboard.

 Features of Jetpack